 A 500-Learner State School Scenario: Three Pathways Compared

-Consider a typical, mixed-attainment state secondary school with 500 learners, three forms of entry, mixed socioeconomic backgrounds, currently delivering all-GCSE qualifications.
-The school's progress measures are broadly in-line, but ambition is to increase aspiration and post-16 progression.
+Consider a typical state secondary school with 500 learners and three forms of entry.
+Learners have mixed prior attainment and come from mixed socioeconomic backgrounds.
+The school currently teaches only GCSE courses.
+Its progress measures are broadly in line, but leaders want to raise aspiration and improve post-16 progression.

 Scenario C: Hybrid pathway, MYP Years 7, 9, GCSE Years 10, 11.
 Introduce MYP to Year 7; Years 10, 11 learners remain on GCSE path (existing staff, existing qualifications).

-Outcome: option value, lower upfront cost, higher timetabling complexity, diminished MYP benefit (full Learner Profile development truncated at Year 9).
+Outcome: option value and lower upfront cost.
+The model also creates higher timetabling complexity.
+It may reduce the benefit of MYP because full Learner Profile development is truncated at Year 9.

-Recommendation: Scenarios A and B are operationally simpler and more defensible to parents.
-Scenario C optimises cost but sacrifices coherence.
+Recommendation: Scenarios A and B are simpler to run and easier to justify to parents.
+Scenario C keeps costs lower, but the curriculum may feel less coherent.

 Managing the Parent and Carer Communication Challenge